-Couchbase Buckets, Scopes and Collections now provide a 3-level containment hierarchy that you can use to map your applications, tenants and microservices.
+Couchbase Buckets, Scopes and Collections now provide a three-level containment hierarchy to help you map your applications, tenants and microservices.

 Let’s dive into the capabilities offered by Scopes and Collections that make it possible to consolidate tenants and microservices.

-Each collection can be indexed individually.
-Different types of documents typically have different indexing needs and collections enable you to define different indexes for each type.
+Each Collection can also be indexed individually.
+Different types of documents typically have different indexing needs, and Collections enable you to define different indexes for each type.

 Lifecycle Management at Multiple Levels

-Scopes and Collections will allow you to manage and monitor at two new levels in addition to the existing bucket level.
+Scopes and Collections allow you to manage and monitor your data at two new levels in addition to the existing Bucket level.

 The provided functionality includes:

-- Set expiration (maximum time to live aka Max TTL) at collection level
+- Set expiration (maximum time to live, a.k.a., Max TTL) at the Collection level

-- Monitor statistics at scope and collection level.
-Although a full set of statistics will be available only at bucket level, a subset of statistics will be available at collection and scope levels (e.g. item count, memory used, disk space used, operations per sec).
+- Monitor statistics at the Scope and Collection level.
+Although a full set of statistics are available only at Bucket level, a subset of statistics is available at Collection and Scope levels (e.g., item count, memory used, disk space used, operations per sec).

-One of the most powerful aspects of this offering is the ability to control security at multiple levels – bucket, scope, collection – using Role Based Access Control.
-This, as you will see later on in this blog, is the key to consolidating hundreds of microservices and/or tenants in a single Couchbase cluster.
+One of the most powerful aspects of Scopes and Collections is the ability to control security at multiple levels – Bucket, Scope, Collection – using role-based access control (RBAC).
+This is the key to consolidating hundreds of microservices and/or tenants in a single Couchbase cluster.

-Hence, you can now give a user access to a whole bucket or to a scope or to a collection (several out-of-box roles are available, details are available in the documentation).
+Now, you can give a user access to a whole Bucket or to a Scope or to a Collection.
+Several out-of-box user roles are available, and more details are available in the RBAC documentation).

 Backup/Restore at Multiple Levels

-Do watch out for more detailed how-to blogs on each of these (RBAC, XDCR, Backup/Restore ) in the coming weeks!
+Watch out for more detailed how-to blogs on each of these above themes (RBAC, XDCR and Backup/Restore) in the coming weeks!

 Microservices Deployment Using Collections

-Let’s look at an example microservice deployment shown below:
+Let’s look at the example microservice deployment shown below:

 Multi-Tenant Deployment Using Scopes

 Multi-tenant applications require varying levels of isolation between tenants and varying levels of resource sharing of the underlying infrastructure.
-The chosen deployment architecture is a trade-off between isolation and TCO.
+The chosen deployment architecture is a trade-off between isolation and total cost of ownership (TCO).

 The trade-offs between TCO and isolation levels between different multi-tenant architectures are captured in the table below.

-Imagine that the CRM applications in the example above need to now become multi-tenant.
-You can easily do so by mapping each tenant to a separate scope as shown below (Cust1 and Cust2 are the two different tenants in this example).
+Imagine that the CRM applications in the example above need to become multi-tenant.
+You can easily do so by mapping each tenant to a separate Scope as shown below. (

-Achieving multi-tenancy with scopes is fairly straightforward (without requiring application changes as you can pass a scope context around) and a very scalable and cost effective solution.
-Collection names need to unique only within a scope.
-Hence, you can easily deploy multiple scopes with the same collection names as shown above.
+Achieving multi-tenancy with Scopes is fairly straightforward (without requiring application changes as you can pass a Scope context around).
+It’s also a scalable and cost-effective solution.
+Collection names need to be unique only within a Scope.
+Hence, you can easily deploy multiple Scopes with the same Collection names as shown above.

-I hope you are excited about this new functionality of Scopes and Collections from Couchbase.
-Below is a list of resources for you to get started and we look forward to your feedback on Couchbase Forums.
+I hope you enjoy the new Scopes and Collections functionality in Couchbase.
+Below is a list of resources for you to get started and we look forward to your feedback on the Couchbase Forums.